-In the early eighteenth century, it was unusual for members of the aristocracy to be seen as committed Christian believers and to lend their support to evangelical projects and movements, but Sir John Philipps (c1660-1736), the 4th baronet, of Picton Castle, was an exception.
-His sister Margaret married Rev. Griffith Jones, vicar of Llanddowror, (see page for Carmarthenshire), while another sister, Elizabeth, was the mother-in-law of the Prime Minister, Sir Robert Walpole, at a time when it was convenient to have contacts in high places.
+In the early eighteenth century, it was unusual for members of the aristocracy to be seen as committed Christians and to lend their support to evangelical projects and movements, but Sir John Philipps (c1666-1737), the 4th baronet, of Picton Castle, was an exception.
+His sister Margaret married Rev. Griffith Jones, vicar of Llanddowror (see page for Carmarthenshire), while another sister, Elizabeth married Sir John Shorter and became mother-in-law to the Prime Minister, Sir Robert Walpole, at a time when it was convenient to have contacts in high places.
 Philipps served two periods as a Member of Parliament, from 1695 to1702 and again from 1718 to1722.
 All the while, he used his influence and money to support the recently founded Society for the Promotion of Christian Knowledge and Society for the Propagation of the Gospel.
 In his final years, although completely blind, he heard of a young student at Oxford leading the "Holy Club" and sent him financial support; it was George Whitefield.

 At St David's Church (SA61 2PJ), in the Prendergast region of the town, is the grave of Howell Davies (see below).
-It has inscriptions in Latin, Welsh and English.
+Lying just to the right of the church door, It has inscriptions in Latin, Welsh and English.

 Not far from Newcastle Emlyn, but just across the boundary from Carmarthenshire, the village takes its name from the chapel built for the Rev. Howell Davies (1717-1770), known as the Apostle of Pembroke, to serve his followers in the north of the county.
 His first chapel was at Woodstock near Haverfordwest.